-- Block the transmission light from the HAL in the software (switch to FL), or physically block the light path with a lens cap (upright scopes only).

-- Turn on the fluorescence light (HBO/ Mercury source/ EXFO Excite).
+- Block the transmission light from the HAL in the software (switch to FL), or physically block the light path with a lens cap (upright scopes only). - Turn on the fluorescence light (HBO/ Mercury source/ EXFO Excite).
+Shutter button needs to be on for the Stereo fluorescence

-- There is a slider in the path for the FL light with two neutral density filters, one empty slot and one position to block all light to adjust intensity.
+- On the confocal but not the stereo microscopes, there is a slider in the path for the FL light with two neutral density filters, one empty slot and one position to block all light to adjust intensity.
 Set to one of the open positions.

 Q4 for report: this technique is called epi-fluoresence, whereas the brightfield imaging is characterized by a trans-illumination.
-Based on the light path diagram (figure 1), could you explain the difference between"epi" and "trans"?
+Based on the light path diagram (figure 1), could you explain the difference between "epi" and "trans"?